it-dept-cis/RABET-V-Pilot/WorkingModel/PreMarket/README.md

 # RABET-V Pre-Market Review

-Products with [Product Testing Rules](/RABET-V_Glossary.md) are considered in the pre-market review phase.
+Products without [Product Testing Rules](/RABET-V_Glossary.md) are considered in the pre-market review phase.
 This is the case even if the product is current deployed - either because it is a legacy product or becuase a state has authorized the product's use prior to RABET-V Program testing.

 There are 4 activites in the pre-market review.